fschaffner/websearchr/README.md

 Any other domain can be accessed with `web("example.com")`.

+#### Language support

+Some websites can be searched in different languages than English.
+For example, to search the French version of Wikipedia use `wikipedia("Langage de programmation", "fr")`.

 #### Browser

 To use a browser other than the default on your computer use `options(browser = "path to browser")`.
 For example, on macOS `options(browser = "/usr/bin/open -a '/Applications/Safari.app'")` or Windows `options(browser = "C:\\Program Files (x86)\\Internet Explorer\\iexplore.exe")`.
 To check which browser is set as the default use `getOption("browser")`.